smansoft/ssl-web-scripts/README.md

         ssl.rsa.req     - suite of scripts (using ECDSA/RSA), that:
                             - generates Server keys (private and public);
                             - generates Server Certificate Request (for signing, by CA key);
-                            - signing of Server Certificate Request, by CA key;
+                            - signs of Server Certificate Request, by CA key;

                         - files/dirs:
                             cnfs/openssl.srv.cnf        - configuration file, that is used for generation of Server key pair and generation